Are you looking for a natural facial moisturizer that not only gives you soft skin but has other health benefits too?

-Most of my customers, like my self, have skin problems and they found that shop bought products were only making their skin condition worse.
+Most of my customers, like myself, have skin problems and they found that store-bought products were only making their skin condition worse.
 There were too many ingredients and chemicals that reacted with their skin.

 I decided to make the most natural skin products possible to help improve the skin of the many people who have skin conditions and myself.